The Warwick Stafford Research Fellowship

 The Fellowship will offer an early career artist a structured opportunity to advance their practice and research and engage with a stimulating community of professional artists, students, Fine Art Researchers and the BALTIC Centre for Contemporary Art partners.
 Support and development will be designed to meet the needs of the individual Fellow.
 The artist will develop a body of new work and advance their practice led research.
 New work will be accessible during public events at the BxNU Institute and will form a core part of the exhibition programme in Gallery North, the Faculty's prestigious venue for contemporary art.

-The Fellowship will culminate in a Solo Exhibition, Symposium and publication, details on our current Warwick Stafford Research Fellow, Eleanor Wright, can be found here.
+The Fellowship will culminate in a Solo Exhibition, Symposium and publication.

 How to apply

-Entry to the 2014/15 Fellowship will open in early 2014 and is by online application form.
+Entry to the 2014/15 Fellowship is now open and is by online application form.
 During selection the panel will look to identify applicants whose practice and research will benefit most from the opportunities offered.